Grant County, Oregon: Politics

 Like the other counties in eastern Oregon, the majority of registered voters who are affiliated with a political party in Grant County are members of the Republican Party.
-George W. Bush’s performance here in 2000 marked the strongest of any Republican in the county, carrying just over 80% of Grant’s votes in it.
+George W. Bush's performance here in 2000 marked the strongest of any Republican in the county, carrying just over 80% of Grant's votes in it.
 In the 2008 presidential election, 70.97% of Grant County voters voted for Republican John McCain, while 26.05% voted for Democrat Barack Obama and 3.94% of voters either voted for a Third Party candidate or wrote in a candidate.
 These numbers show a small but definite shift towards the Democratic candidate when compared to the 2004 presidential election, in which 78.9% of Grant County voters voted for George W. Bush, while 19.2% voted for John Kerry, and 1.9% of voters either voted for a Third Party candidate or wrote in a candidate.
 The 2008 presidential election, however, was the last time a Democratic nominee won over 1,000 votes in the county.

-In the 2020 election, the county had shifted back to the Republican candidate Donald Trump, who received 77.28% of the votes, compared to Joseph Biden's share of 20.17%.
+In the 2020 election, the county had shifted back to the Republican candidate Donald Trump, who received 77.28% of the votes, compared to Joe Biden's share of 20.17%.
 The remaining 2.55% of voters chose either a Third Party candidate or wrote in a candidate.